Dental Crowns & Bridges in Charlotte NC

 In addition to your ability to chew correctly, filling in the spaces left by missing teeth is an important way to protect the rest of your teeth.
 When these gaps are left unfilled, the rest of the teeth in your mouth can start to shift.

 This may not sound serious, but ultimately, your bite will be affected—as will your ability to chew properly.
 This can lead to more tooth loss.
 A bridge, cemented into place to either your natural teeth or to dental crowns, prevents movement, saving the rest of your teeth.

 How do I care for my dental bridge?

 Dental bridges require some special care to keep them clean.
 Food can become impacted around the bridge structure.
 While the bridge will not decay, your supporting teeth can.
 We will show you how to care for your dental bridge in our Charlotte, NC dental office, which can include special floss threaders and tiny brushes to keep the teeth and gums healthy.

 Taking care of your dental bridge can add length to its service and help you prevent gum disease and bad breath.

 Get Your Own Custom Treatment Plan with Your Charlotte Dentist

 You don’t have to live with damaged or missing teeth.
-We invite the families in Charlotte and the surrounding communities to contact us to learn more about custom dental crowns and bridges.
+We invite the families in Charlotte and the surrounding communities to contact us to learn more about custom dental crowns and custom dental bridges.
 Give us a call at Harlow Dental at Steele Creek about a restorative treatment plan just for you.